SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Experiments

 Formally, we define $I^r_u(i)$ as the $i$-th ranked item recommended for $u$, $\mathcal{I}[\cdot]$ is the indicator function, and $I^t_u$ is the set of items that user $u$ interacted in the testing data.

 Recall@K for users $u$ is:

 The Discounted Cumulative Gain (DCG@K) is:

 $NDCG@K$ is normalized to [0, 1] with $NDCG@K=DCG@K/IDCG@K$, where $IDCG@K$ is calculated by sorting the interacted items in the testing data at top and then use the formula for $DCG@K$.
-We set $K=20$ and $K=50$ in our experimental comparison, respectively.
+We set $K=10$, $K=20$ and $K=50$ in our experimental comparison, respectively.
+For simplicity, we denote $Recall@K$ and $NDCG@K$ with $R@K$ and $N@K$ in the following sections.